Galois Connections in Persistent Homology: The Galois Interleaving and Bottleneck Distances

 \subsection{Matchings}

-Just as interleavings provide a means of measuring distance between persistence modules, matchings offer a way of measuring distance between persistence diagrams.
-Matchings are closely related to the notion of coupling in measure theory.
+Just as Galois interleavings provide a means of measuring distance between persistence modules, matchings offer a way of measuring distance between persistence diagrams.
+Matchings, much like Galois interleavings, are closely related to the notion of couplings in measure theory \cite{DivolMeasures}.
+In this section, we assume that $P$ is a poset with a metric $d_P$.
+We extend $d_P$ to a metric $d_{\bar P}$ on the poset $\bar P$ by defining